 Arches National Park

-The last of the Might 5 parks is Arches, also close to Moab in southeastern Utah.
-This park is very different from the other four on this list, and I also think is one of the most accessible since it’s only about 15 minutes from Moab and is filled with short, easy walks to see the famous arches.
+The last of the Mighty 5 national parks is Arches, also close to Moab in southeastern Utah.
+This park is very different from the other four on this list, and I also think is one of the most accessible since it's only about 15 minutes from Moab and is filled with short, easy walks to see the famous arches.

 Entry: $25 per private vehicle